SampaSRS/SampaSRS/README.md

 You will find that along with a text file containing the pedestal information, a graph and a small calculation to check integrity was made.

 To process the data produced by the detector first decode the acquisition file with `sampa_decoder`.
-To generate the clusters and reconstruct events execute `clustering`
+To generate the clusters and reconstruct events (obtained with NON-ZS) execute `clustering`.
+The common-mode correction is applied to this type of run and can improve the signal-to-noise ratio.

     ./clustering <pedestal_file.txt> <data_file.root>

+To process data acquired using the sampa zero suppression feature use:

+    ./zs_clustering <pedestal_file.txt> <data_file.root>

+The pedestal file is used for baseline compensation.